forguncyglobal/forguncyglobal.github.io/docs/6-working-with-database/1-working-with-tables.md

 ![excel-to%20table-import-spreadsheet-wizard-column-import](/assets/images/product-images/excel-to%20table-import-spreadsheet-wizard-column-import.png)
 {:.dropshadow}

+- Excel data is imported into the specified table.

 **Rules for importing into image type fields**

 Only one file can be stored in an image type field.